Keep a notebook, on paper

-I’m a big fan of storing data in plain text so I carry a 3x5 notebook as a capture device for Getting Things Done (GTD).
-Writing notes by hand forces you to summarize your thoughts before writing and the summarizing leads to better understanding.1
+I’m a big fan of storing data in plain text so I carry a 3x5 notebook as a capture device for everything going on in my life.
+Writing notes by hand forces you to summarize your thoughts before writing and the summarizing leads to better understanding.1 And if you’re stuck on a problem, writing it down forces you to state your assumptions, which may lead to new insights.

 You can observe a lot just by watching.